 The 10 most expensive restaurants in Toronto

 The most expensive restaurants in Toronto are places that specialize in luxe ingredients and engaging techniques.
-In my mind, these are places reserved for major celebrations, high-rollers, expense account holders, dinners where mom, dad or an unsuspecting first date picks up the tab.
+In my mind, these are places reserved for major celebrations, high-rollers, expense account holders, or when a first date is sure to pick up the tab.

-Cooking for 30+ years, the kitchen at this Japanese restaurant is staffed solely by chef and owner, Masaki Hashimoto.
-The dinner menu, a flat $300 (not including drinks) features an eight course omakase menu with complimentary tea ceremony to finish.
+Cooking for 30+ years, the kitchen at this Japanese East York restaurant with only three tables is staffed solely by chef and owner Masaki Hashimoto.
+The dinner menu, a flat $300 (not including drinks, tax or tip) features an eight course omakase menu.

-This highly regarded King West steakhouse is home to seafood towers ($58), duck fat frites ($12) and most notably, charbroiled slabs of meat that range from a modest 6oz tenderloin ($39) to an ungodly 16oz Black Tajima ribeye priced at $328.
-As if that's not rich enough, there is always the option to add an Atlantic lobster tail for $30.
+This highly regarded King West steakhouse is home to seafood towers ($77/pp), duck fat fries ($15) and most notably, charbroiled slabs of meat that range from a modest 6oz tenderloin ($42) to an ungodly 26oz Kobe Black Tajima ribeye priced at $880.
+Don't ask for ketchup.

-Showcasing domestic products wherever possible, the menu at Oliver & Bonacini's flagship restaurant features starters like bison carpaccio ($24) and pan seared Quebec foie gras ($28).
-Follow that with main courses like mackerel with lobster or braised Alberta lamb ranging in price from $32 to $47.
+Showcasing domestic products wherever possible, the menu at this Financial District restaurant features starters like veal tartare ($27) and foie gras ($30).
+Follow that with main courses like tea smoked duck breast ($46) or a larded beef filet ($57).

-This upmarket Avenue Road restaurant with a stunning view of the city specializes in luxe ingredients that elevate rustic cuisine.
-First courses like the foie gras terrine are priced at almost $30, while handmade pasta goes for $37 thanks to truffled porcini sauce and fresh truffle shavings.
+This restaurant with a great view near Avenue and St. Clair specializes in fancy ingredients that elevate rustic cuisine.
+First courses like duck terrine are priced at almost $30, while a rack of lamb goes for $49 a plate.